 Why are Chinese parents so strict with their children?

-Chinese teacher Laocan gives his take on why Chinese parents are so strict with their children.
+Chinese teacher Lican gives his take on why Chinese parents are so strict with their children.
 Characteristic of the Chinese situation is that many people share very few resources with each other.
 This leads to immense mutual competition.
 In addition, there is the Confucian attitude that propagates hard work without complaining, which in itself is not wrong.
 The question is of course what is most beneficial for children?

 My impression was always that Chinese parents ‘encourage each other’ to go the extra mile, nobody wants to lag behind, so the motto is to arrange as many extra lessons (课外补习班) as possible for your child and to ensure that it performs optimally.
 After all, you do not want it to have to assemble mobile phones in a factory or deliver food on a scooter later on.
 I understand from Laocan that the Chinese government has made an attempt to combat the greatest excesses in the field of extracurricular education, although this has only been partly successful.
 The fight for a better future continues of course and it takes time for attitudes to change.